This blog discusses the science behind soil aeration. You may also find our soil aeration case study and our flood management blog of interest.

 Thus it can be seen that soil aeration is extremely important to optimize the growth of plants.
 Often poor growth is an indirect result of its effects on gaseous exchange, nutrient availability, and drainage.
 Aeration is not just necessary in areas subjected to heavy traffic and it should be a regular maintenance operation over an entire site.
 Bear in mind the average walking human applies a ground pressure of 60–80 kPa, whilst a galloping horse will exert up to 3.5 MPa.

-Many mechanical cultivation practices are now regularly carried out.
-Core aerification, vertidraining, and hollow or solid tine aeration help to maintain desirable root-zone physical properties and aid gas exchange in the turf root zone.
-However, all of these can potentially cause undesirable surface disruption.
+However, all of these can cause surface disruption.
 Consequently, air injection is increasing in popularity.
-These work by tines penetrating the soil, and then injecting bursts of air.
+This works by tines penetrating the soil, and then injecting bursts of air.
 Claims made include an increase in infiltration and drainage and a reduction in soil compaction.
 This is all with minimal surface disruption.
 Does the research support these claims?

 Trial work

 1987 work on trees (i know its not the same but the principles are) looked at the soil physical affects of pneumatic subsoil loosening.
-The results showed:

 - Reductions in soil bulk density;